 Remove all doubts

-Take a minute to analyze and think about all the benefits that you can achieve by overcoming your phone addiction such as more time, quality moments with family and time for self-realization.
+Break the addiction but keep the connection and take a minute to analyse and think about all the benefits that you can achieve by overcoming your phone addiction such as more time, quality moments with family and time for self-realization.

-Once you get to know that these digital devices are doing nothing good for you, just making you addicted to them, you will then realize you have everything to gain and nothing to lose by quitting them
+Once you get to know that these digital devices are doing nothing good for you, just making you addicted to them, you will then realize by break the addiction but keep the connection you have everything to gain and nothing to lose by quitting them

 Forget Fear of Missing out (FOMO)